github/docs/content/codespaces/getting-started-with-codespaces/getting-started-with-your-python-project-in-codespaces.md

   !["Codespaces: Rebuild Container" in the command palette](/assets/images/help/codespaces/devcontainers-options.png)

-2. Update your the `extensions` list in your `devcontainer.json` file to add a few extensions that are useful when working with your project.
+2. Update the `extensions` list in your `devcontainer.json` file to add a few extensions that are useful when working with your project.

   ```json{:copy}
   "extensions": [